AmpereComputing/ampere-perfkit-benchmarker/ampere/pkb/docs/README.md

 - `wrk`: [Apache v2](https://github.com/wg/wrk/blob/master/LICENSE)
 - `multichase`: [Apache v2](https://github.com/google/multichase/blob/master/LICENSE)

-# APT: Overview, Setup, and Usage
+# APKB: Overview, Setup, and Usage

 ## Overview

-APT runs on a separate system from the system-under-test (SUT), and sends commands over SSH to the SUT to perform benchmarks.
-The steps in this guide will help to prepare a new APT runner system.
+APKB runs on a separate system from the system-under-test (SUT), and sends commands over SSH to the SUT to perform benchmarks.
+The steps in this guide will help to prepare a new APKB runner system.

 ### Test Topology

-A minimum of 2+ systems is required for APT.
+A minimum of 2+ systems is required for APKB.

 The simplest configuration would consist of one runner system and one system-under-test (SUT) for single-node tests.